rsonger/software-engineering-lab/_posts/2026-04-30-vectors_and_matrices.md

 $$P=(x,y)$$

 <span id="vectors">**Vectors**</span>
-A *vector* represents *displacement* (the amount of change in a coordinate) and is drawn on graphs with an arrow.
+A *vector* represents *displacement* (the amount of change in a coordinate) and is drawn on a graph with an arrow.
 The arrow begins at at the *initial point*, called the *tail*, and ends at the *terminal point*, called the *head*.
 The distance between the tail and the head is the *length* or *magnitude* of the vector.
-When the vector's initial point is at the origin of the coordinate system, it is in *standard position*.
-When a vector $v$ is in standard position, its components describe the coordinates of its terminal point.
+When the vector's initial point is at the origin of the coordinate system, it is in *standard position* and its components are also the coordinates of its terminal point.

 $$v = \langle dx,dy \rangle$$